-Lionel Messi and Cristiano Ronaldo may have dominated world football for a number of years, but neither of them make it into the best XI of players to be featured on EA Sports’ FIFA.
+Lionel Messi and Cristiano Ronaldo have completely dominated world football for the past decade and a half, but neither of them make it into the best XI of players to be featured on EA Sports’ best-selling FIFA videogame franchise.

-Both Messi and Ronaldo have peaked at a rating of 94, which we’re afraid doesn’t cut the mustard to get into the ultimate Ultimate Team.
+Both Messi and Ronaldo have peaked at a rating of 94, which we’re afraid doesn’t cut the mustard to get into our ultimate Ultimate Team.

 In a 4-4-f*cking-2, we’ve taken a look at the best XI to grace the game across all of its previous editions.

 GK: Gianluigi Buffon, 97 – FIFA 05

 It was always going to be him, wasn’t it?
 The only question was which era Buffon made the cut.

 Weirdly, Buffon was coming off the back of a 2003-04 season in which Juventus finished just third in Serie A, with six teams conceding fewer than the 42 goals the Old Lady let in.

 And the goalkeeper had also suffered disappointment at Euro 2004, as Italy were knocked out at the group stage despite being unbeaten.